-Web Search Engine Netiquette Rules are actions we take to find good info.
-The most popular techniques are conventional.
+Web search engine netiquette.
+Hence, actions we take to find good info.
+Then, popular techniques are conventional.
 How we get the results we want when your looking for something on the internet.

 Web Search Engine Netiquette Rules

 Search Netiquette is the social code of locating info relevant to our terms.
 Data is the object we seek.
 We look for websites with specific data in them.

 Web or native apps perform searches.
 It follows, a process of finding webpages.
 Domains have their own.
 Also, Bing and Google can search inside.

 Netiquette is the social code of the internet.
 Thus, how we do it in practice.
 Given, semantics changes.
 We have to be on the look out for changing info.

 More input leads to a better decision.David Chiles